Ahh, spring...fresh garden greens...plants...and flowers everywhere! A happy happy time of year :)

 this amazing chicken dish.
 This salad is the perfect pair for this dish.
 And I will tell you that I will be most likely be making this once, if not more, a week this summer while the fresh ingredients are bountiful.
 Recipes like this make it easy to be gluten-free, and even lots of allergens-free.
 It is great for kids and big gatherings too.
 I love and hoard recipes like this!

 1 pound of cherry tomatoes or 3 large tomatoes, quartered or diced (or a mix of both or whatever tomatoes you got- key to make all pieces around the same size)

 1 small onion finely diced (about 2/3 cup)

 1 large handful of fresh finely chopped parsley (2/3 cup)

-1/2 cup of pure water
+1/2 cup of quality olive oil

 pinch or two of sea salt

 pinch or two of cracked black pepper

 Chop all of the ingredients and mix well in a large bowl, chill in the fridge for a little bit to let flavors meld together.
 Serve with hummus, greens, rice, chicken, schwarma, falafel, chickpea flatbread and the list could go on and on.

 See what I mean about simple.
 Why am I even posting this?!
 Well to get to you excited as I am about real food and fresh recipes!
 This is what got me started on the path to eating and enjoying fresh local foods that are naturally gluten-free and great for you.